 Harry Cecil Woods was born in Brighton on 26th July 1886.
 His mother Wilhelmina Sanders (named as next of kin on Attestation Papers for Corporal 154059 Harry Cecil Woods, from The Library of Canada) appears on the 1881 census on Ancestry.co.uk as Wilhelmina Tassell born 1858 in Wye, Kent, a professional Governess living at Sextries Farm in Nackington, Kent employed by Robert Collard a Farmer of 300 Acres employing 10 labourers and 1 boy.
 She was twenty three years of age and unmarried.

 The 1891 census on Ancestry.co.uk shows that Wilhelmina Woods age 29, born in 1862, who I believe to be Wilhelmina Tassell was living with her son Harry C. Woods in Clueslay Road, Battersea, Clapham London, her status is unclear but she appears to either be married or widowed.
-Her son Harry C. Woods was 4 years of age born in Brighton and there is also a servant living at the premises by the name of Kate Bouret age 17.
+Her son Harry C. Woods was 4 years of age born in Brighton and there was also a servant living at the premises by the name of Kate Bouret age 17.

 Wilhelmina Tassell married Henry John Sanders in 1894.
 (England and Wales Civil Registration Marriage Index 1837-1915 on Ancestry.co.uk)